Phonics and Reading

 At Milstead we love reading!

-Children in the younger years have reading books that are banded according to their content which includes word level, vocabulary level, phonics level and comprehension level.
-Pupils' book band levels are checked regularly to ensure they are reading to develop confidence with an element of appropriate challenge.
+Children in the younger years have reading books that are matched to individual phonics levels and later matched according to content which could include word level, vocabulary level, phonics level and comprehension level.
+Pupils'phonic levels are checked regularly to ensure they are reading to develop confidence with an element of appropriate challenge.
 When children move towards year 3 they begin access the Accelerated Reader programme.
 There is more information on the Accelerated Reading programme hereAccelerated Reader

 We love to share exciting stories and other texts with our children, and encourage our children to explore a wide variety of different genres (such as adventure, mystery or science fiction) and text types (for example, newspaper reports or poems) in their own reading.